mapbox/mapbox-gl-compare/README.md

 new mapboxgl.Compare(before, after, container, {
   mousemove: true, // Optional.
 Set to true to enable swiping during cursor movement.
-  orientation: 'vertical', // Optional.
-Sets the orientation of swiper to horizontal or vertical, defaults to vertical, });
+  orientation: 'vertical' // Optional.
+Sets the orientation of swiper to horizontal or vertical, defaults to vertical });
 ```